• Skip to primary navigation

 Why It's Great

-The Discover it® Secured Credit Card is our overall pick for its versatility.
-Few secured cards offer cash-back rewards, but this card offers plenty: cash back on purchases at restaurants, gas stations, and other businesses, as well as Cashback Match for all purchases made in your first year.
-Seven months of on-time payments make you eligible for an upgrade to an unsecured card, making this card one of the best secured cards available.
+The Discover it® Secured credit card is our overall pick for best secured credit card for its versatility.
+Few secured cards offer cashback rewards, but this card offers plenty: cash back on purchases at restaurants, gas stations, and other businesses, as well as Cashback Match for all purchases made in your first year.

 Pros & Cons